Yugoslavia in the Eurovision Song Contest 1987

-Yugoslavia participated at the Eurovision Song Contest 1987, held in Brussels, Belgium.
-It was represented by song "Ja sam za ples", performed by band Novi fosili.
+Yugoslavia was represented at the Eurovision Song Contest 1987 with the song "Ja sam za ples", composed by Rajko Dujmić, with lyrics by Stevo Cvikić, and performed by the band Novi fosili.
+The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1987.
 The selection process used a revised system for nominations and scoring.
 In the Contest itself the song was ranked fourth out of 22, winning 92 points.

 Before Eurovision

-Jugovizija 1987
+1987

 The Yugoslav national final to select their entry for the Eurovision Song Contest was held on 7 March 1987 at the Sava Centre in Belgrade, and was hosted by Dejan Đurović and Ivana Stanković.

-In 1987, new controversial procedures were introduced about the selection of the songs and voting, which remained in force until the last all-Yugoslav pre-selection in 1991.
-All TV studios nominated two songs as guaranteed participants (a total of 16) and 8 more were selected based on their quality.
-Some of the studios did not enter any extra songs chosen, while TV Zagreb entered four, making six in total (Two of these were the top scorers, while another two won no points).
+In 1987, new procedures were introduced about the selection of the songs and voting: all TV studios nominated two songs as guaranteed participants (a total of 16) and 8 more were selected based on their quality.
+Some of the studios did not enter any extra songs chosen, while TV Zagreb entered four, making six in total.
 The total of 24 songs competing was the greatest number for the period 1981-1991.
 The new voting system allowed the juries of the individual TV studios to be able to vote for their own entries, and most of them took this opportunity, as they did in the following four years.
 Every jury member (3 from each TV studio – 24 in total) could vote only for five songs, and this marginalized many of the songs, with five songs failing to win any points.